 Just below the Cathedral's terrace wall, due west of the pillory, is a fountain, the Chafariz da Rua Escura.
 It is also known as the Pelican Fountain (Chafariz do Pelicano) as you can see the figure of a pelican in the center, top of the fountain.
 It also has two female figures on each side and the royal coat of arms.
 It was built in the 17th century, but moved to its current location in 1940.

-It may be worth your while to find this fountain as the Camino Senda Litoral (Seaside Coastal Route) walks by here after beginning at the cathedral!
+It may be worth your while to find this fountain as the Camino Senda Litoral (Seaside Coastal Route) and the Central Route both walk by here after beginning at the cathedral!

 After the cathedral, we opted to tour the rest of the city on the Hop On Hop Off bus.
 It was the most economical way to see Porto, without walking for many kilometers.
 We were ready to take a break from that!
 Our day in Porto was a glorious respite from walking.